Dave-team/Knowledge-base/Public-speaking.md

 - The audience will never be aware of the things you’re doing wrong
 - When nervous, think not of yourself.
 Instead, think of the audience
 - Over time, I will be established as an authority and need to speak frequently both at the company as well as larger events – each presentation is small compared to the next.
 And at each presentation I am representing my own brand
 - Focus on the fact that you want to give value to the audience – that is the main goal of me talking – the audience needs to come out smarter.
 They don’t actually care about the presentation in and off itself
 - Look into good public speakers and see how they do it and then try to replicate their behaviour
 - A great tactic is to start off with interaction with the audience.
 This should massively drop the nerves during the rest of the presentation
 - Be grateful for opportunities you get (e.g. when presenting to be higher up the foodchain).
 Have the strong tendency to prove yourself and get the word out
--	Imagine being a great public speaker o	I love to speak in public and have the opportunity to educate and influence o	Body language o	Tone: loud volume, slow speed, and pause / breath

--	My life and career are very personal to me.
-I represent my own brand in the best way I can